-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only ly) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notifie ed thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: \$125.00 Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission? x 140 If yes, maximum period of postponeme C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: pro assume assume assume your oarry assument plant.
-C22 Early action V N- Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes No
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
+C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified the hereafter Deadline for housing deposit (MMDD): Amount of housing deposit: 125 Refundable if student does not enroll? Х Yes, in full Yes, in part No C18 Deferred admission V NI- Does your institution allow students to postpone enrollment after admission?
+Yes No If yes, maximum period of postponement: - C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision

-If "yes," please complete the following: Early action closing date Early action notification date - - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes NO Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2024 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are 162 INU notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date • Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?